IPvZero/Intro_To_Genie/README.md

 # Intro to Genie

-This code is based off my video "Introduction To Genie" video, for initial lab setup please see this video:
+This code is based off my video [Introduction To Genie](https://www.youtube.com/watch?v=THgHwS-zVt8) video.

+For instructions on how to setup the initial lab environment, please see this video:

 [![How To Setup A Network Automation Environment](./Images/genie-bgp.png)](https://www.youtube.com/watch?v=XQBZoy61j2g "How To Setup A Network Automation Environment")